 If you camp in wet or snowy conditions, a tent with a good rainfly protects you from wind and moisture while giving you a vestibule for extra storage.
 So you can keep wet or snowy boots outside the tent.

 This is pretty self-explanatory but worth noting.
 A single-wall tent is just that, one layer of material between you and the outdoors.
 These tents are lightweight.

 A double-wall tent comprises two layers (usually ripstop or nylon).
-The outer layer gives you protection from the weather, while the inner fabric layer provides ventilation.
+The outer layer protects you from the weather, while the inner fabric layer provides ventilation.
 As a result, you lose some packability but gain more protection.

 You only really need a double-wall tent if you are in seriously extreme conditions, like mountaineering.
-If you are cold-weather camping, a good 3-season tent with the right sleeping gear works great.
+If you are cold-weather camping, an excellent 3-season tent with the right sleeping gear works great.

 Speaking of sleeping gear, that’s up next.

 Now that you have clothing and a tent, it’s time to figure out the best way to sleep when cold weather camping.
 You pretty much sleep in the same gear you layered on, but you can adjust depending on how you feel.